 The obvious rocky trail ascends next to a valley, becomes cemented and

-after 3 minutes to a small asphalt road next to a house.
+gets after 3 minutes to a small asphalt road next to a house.

 After a nice stretch, you arrive at a gravel road that you follow to the

-(0h19) Arriving near the top,
+(0h27) Arriving near the top,

 you keep to the right onto concrete;

 the climb is steep for a moment, but then the road becomes a nice dirt road,

 with on the left with a valley and further on the small monastery of

 Four minutes later, you veer left on a nice pavement;